Fighting Disappointment by Clinging to God's Promise and Hope

 Looking at my little boy’s face I couldn’t help but think about the future disappointments he will encounter.
-In his five years of life, this moment, a lost game and hotel stay, felt devastating.
+In his five years of life, this moment—a lost game and lost hotel stay—felt devastating.
 However, his disappointment faded with a promise to eat at a restaurant on the way home and the hope of a hotel stay over spring break.
-But I know that it in the coming years he will feel real disappointment, the kind I cannot soothe so easily.
+But I know that it in the coming years, he will feel real disappointment, the kind I cannot soothe so easily.
 He will again need a promise and hope to heal the disappointment, but it will have to come from God, not me.

 When disappointment cripples, paralyzes, or threatens to crush us, our God promises to strengthen, help, and uphold us.

-When you face disappointment in this life, remember that one day it will pass away, and we will experience the Lord’s promises and hope revealed in the beauty of heaven.
+When you face disappointment in this life, remember that one day it will pass away, and we will experience the Lord’s promises and our hope will be revealed in the beauty of Heaven.